The computational cost of blocking for sampling discretely observed diffusions: Computational analysis

-\begin{remark} If $\law$ is the law of a drifted Brownian motion, then Proposition \ref{prop:comp_cost} cannot be applied directly, because Assumption \ref{as:ergodicity} does not hold.
+\end{proposition} \begin{remark} Note that Proposition \ref{prop:comp_cost} does not stipulate in what way the constant $\ctb$ might vary with dimension.
+Without further structure it is impossible to characterise this behaviour.
+However it is highly likely that $\ctb$ will increase at least linearly with dimension (as for instance would be the case for diffusions consisting of $d$ independent components). \end{remark} \begin{remark} If $\law$ is the law of a drifted Brownian motion, then Proposition \ref{prop:comp_cost} cannot be applied directly, because Assumption \ref{as:ergodicity} does not hold.
 However, for this case an easy calculation shows that the acceptance probability of a rejection sampler with Brownian bridge proposals is equal to $1$, implying (under Assumption \ref{as:x_cost}) that $C_{\texttt{rej}}(T)$ is proportional to $T$. \end{remark}

-Now considering a single sweep of the blocking schemes introduced in Section \ref{sec:blocking}, note that we have substituted sampling a single diffusion bridge (of length $T$) with sampling a number of diffusion bridges of shorter time horizon, $2\delta_{m,T}$ (as required by $X|_{\mathcal{B}_I}\sim\condLaw|_{\mathcal{B}_I}(\cdot|\mathcal{K}_{-I})$).
+Now considering a single sweep of the blocking schemes introduced in Section \ref{sec:blocking}, note that we have substituted sampling a single diffusion bridge (of length $T$) with sampling a number of diffusion bridges of shorter time horizon, $2\delta_{m,T}$ (for example, to ensure the point $X_{2\delta_{m,T}}$ is updated one could sample a new bridge of length $2\delta_{m,T}$ connecting $X_{\delta_{m,T}}$ with $X_{3\delta_{m,T}}$).
 By application of Proposition \ref{prop:comp_cost}, the expected computational cost of simulating each of these shorter bridges is therefore $C_{\texttt{rej}}(2\delta_{m,T})$, and hence the expected cost of a single Gibbs sweep is: